Drimia maritima: Ecology

 This plant often grows in rocky coastal habitat, especially in the Mediterranean Basin, where it is common.
 It occurs in many other types of habitat, except for the driest deserts.
 It can grow in open and also in very shady areas.
 Its habit of producing leaves in the spring and flowers in the fall is an adaptation to the Mediterranean climate of its native range, where the summers are hot and dry.

 This species has two different pollination syndromes, entomophily and anemophily; it is pollinated by insects and wind.
 Insect pollinators include the western honey bee (Apis mellifera), the Oriental hornet (Vespa orientalis), and the paper wasp species Polistes gallicus.

 Uses

 The plant has been used as a poison and as a medicinal remedy.
 The main active compounds are cardiac glycosides, including unique bufadienolides such as glucoscillaren A, proscillaridine A, scillaren A, scilliglaucoside and scilliphaeoside.
 The plant can have a cardiac glycoside content of up to 3%.
 Scilliroside, the most important of the toxic compounds, is present in all parts of the plant.
-The broad leaves of this plant, when they completely dry-out, lose their toxicity and are consumed by cattle and sheep.
-In Palestine, Arab peasants are known to use the plant to mark the butts and bounds of farm land, on account of the plant's distinct features.
+The broad leaves of this plant, when they completely dry out, lose their toxicity and are consumed by cattle and sheep.
+In Palestine and Israel, Arab farmers are known to use the plant to mark the butts and bounds of farm land, on account of the plant's distinct features.
+In Israel, it is traditionally considered a "harbinger of fall", and its Hebrew name "hatzav" shares a linguistic root with the words to dig or quarry, much like the bulb digs its roots into the ground.